Working time recording in Europe

-August 14, 2019 – The European Court of Justice (ECJ) ruled, on May 14, that employers are required to set up a system enabling the measurement of the duration of time worked each day by each worker, in order to comply with EU rules on maximum weekly working times and rest breaks.
+The European Court of Justice (ECJ) ruled, on May 14, that employers are required to set up a (working teime recording) system, enabling the measurement of the duration of time worked each day by each worker, in order to comply with EU rules on maximum weekly working times and rest breaks.

 This ECJ ruling is not expected to involve a direct or immediate duty for companies to take action.
 Instead, Member States must implement the judgment using their discretionary authority.